tharindu-sankalpa/mlflow-enterprise-platform/model_training/README.md

 - KNN
 - TensorFlow DNN (optional)

+Features:
+- Automatic data loading from UCI repository
+- Data preprocessing and feature engineering
+- Model training with multiple algorithms
+- Comprehensive evaluation metrics
+- MLflow tracking integration
+- Support for TensorFlow deep learning models
+- Automatic artifact saving

 ### 4. Azure ML Job Submission (`submit_job.py`)

 Utility script to submit training jobs to Azure ML.
+It handles:
+- Authentication with Azure using DefaultAzureCredential
+- Connection to Azure ML workspace
+- Definition of compute environment
+- Training command configuration
+- Job submission and monitoring

 ### 5. Inference Example (`inference_example.py`)

 Demonstrates how to use the trained pipeline for predictions on new data.
 The pipeline includes all preprocessing steps.

+Features:
+- Support for loading models from local files or MLflow registry
+- Sample input generation for testing
+- Prediction with automatic preprocessing
+- Detailed result display

 ## Installation